TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          user\_feAdmin->init'.
 See the static\_templates for examples.

-         **Note:** Using the USER\_INT cObject allows the script to work regardless of the page-cache which is necessary!!
+         **Note:** Using the USER\_INT cObject allows the script to work regardless of the page-cache which is necessary!

  - :File:
          fe\_admin\_dmailsubscrip.tmpl